 In connection with a public offering of Series B Preferred Stock, on June 19, 2018, the Company filed the Series B Certificate of Designation with the Secretary of the State of Delaware to designate the preferences, rights and limitations of the Series B Preferred Stock.
 Pursuant to the Series B Certificate of Designation, the Company designated 8,000 shares of the Company's previously undesignated preferred shares as Series B Preferred Stock.
-As of March 31, 2021 and December 31, 2020, there were 4,218 shares 4,361 shares, respectively, of Series B Preferred Stock outstanding.
+On June 19, 2021, each share of Series B Preferred Stock was automatically converted into 2,000 shares of the Company's common stock resulting in the issuance of8,436,000 shares of common stock.
+As of June 30, 2021 and December 31, 2020 there were 0 and 4,361 shares of Series B Preferred stock outstanding, respectively.